Close icon

 Marek co-convenes the ENSO Seminars, a series of online seminars with researchers from enactive and ecological cognitive science.

-In recent years, Marek has played a founding role in the development of of T-REX, the Teachers' Research Exchange.
+Marek played a founding role in the development of of T-REX, the Teachers' Research Exchange.
 T-REX is an online community of practice for education research in Ireland.
 It aims to support improved practice in education research by enabling better communication and integration between academic education research and professional practice in classrooms.

 Selected Publications